zerodev1200/PrinterSetting/README.md

 [![GitHub license](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/zerodev1200/PrinterSetting/blob/master/LICENSE)
 This is a library for changing the output size and orientation of printer.

+Ver2.2.0.0
+-Changed target framework from 4.7 to 4.7.2
+-Referenced packages changed and reorganized

 Ver2.1.0.0
 -Changed Win32API from ANSI to UNICODE.
 -Added Extension for enumerating printers and setting/getting default printers.

 ### Install
 ```
 PM> Install-Package PrinterSetting
 ```
 ### Getting Started

 ```
+using PrinterSetting;
 var printer = new Printer("PrinterName");
 printer.SetPageInfo(PageOrientation.Portrait, PaperSize.A5);